-After weeks of researching and compiling ideas and, on December 18, 2010 CAI submitted a 293-page proposal to the Economic Development Corporation of New York City.
-After a tight race, CAI was finally awarded a 10-year lease for 3 parcels of land, which encompassed the 6.2 acres of land the City had previously purchased from a private developer.
+CAI was awarded a 10-year lease for 3 parcels of land, which encompassed the 6.2 acres of land the City had previously purchased from a private developer.
 On February 16, 2010, Mayor Michael Bloomberg and CAI held a joint press conference to unveil plans for Luna Park, a new amusement park coming to Coney Island that very spring.

 On May 28, 2010, after only 100 days of construction, CAI proudly presented Luna Park.
 The new amusement park was the first to be built in Coney Island in over 40 years, complete with 19 brand new rides, 6 games, 5 food kiosks, and a retail location.
 One of these innovate rides was Zamperla’s Air Race, the first of its kind in the world.
 During its first season, Luna Park created 247 jobs that helped serve the local community and delighted 450,000 visitors with over 1.7 million rides.

-The off-season of 2010/11 was a busy one because Luna Park has a commitment to revitalizing the seaside community.
-The park opened on Palm Sunday (as is tradition is Coney Island) in 2011, with a whole new space to explore and enjoy.
+In 2011, the park opened on Palm Sunday (as is tradition is Coney Island) with a whole new space to explore and enjoy.
 Located off Stillwell Ave. and the Coney Island boardwalk, area was called Scream Zone, introduced two new roller coasters and two extreme thrill rides.
 The first anniversary season also brought the gift of operating the NYC-owned Coney Island Cyclone.

 The season opening of Luna Park in 2013 was a memorable moment as the park opened on time despite surviving Hurricane Sandy the previous autumn.
 Newly formed CAI Foods was in full effect with several food kiosks, cafes, and a new boardwalk restaurant.
-On the ride side, CAI Parks introduced two new rides, one of which was a the world premiere of Water Mania, a new Zamperla ride.
+On the ride side, CAI Parks introduced the world premiere of Water Mania, a new Zamperla ride.
 Track work continued on the Coney Island Cyclone but the area of focus that season was Steeplechase Plaza.
 Located within the plaza is the Parachute Jump.
 A now defunct ride, the Parachute Jump regained some of its former glory that season when CAI covered it in 8,000 LED lights.
-Steeplechase Plaza also featured a newly restored carousel, once again owned by the City but operated by Luna Park.

 What’s next?
 You tell us!
 It’s the People’s Playground and we’re listening.